Adillwma/DeepClean3D/README.md

     all_norm_off: a boolean representing whether to use any input normalization.
     simple_renorm: a boolean representing whether to use simple output renormalization instead of custom output renormal

+# Code Contents:
+01 - Simple Circular & Spherical Dataset Generator
+Genrates a simple dataset of circular and spherical data, used to test the autoencoder architecture.

+02 - Dataset Validator
+Used to validate the dataset generated in 01

+03 - 2D & 3D DataLoader
+   - DataLoader_Functions_V1

+04 - Convolution Layer Output Size Calculator Calcaultes the output dimensions of a convolution layer, works for 2D and 3D convolutions and thier corresponding transpose layers.

+05 - 2D Conv Autoencoder - Simple Data
+   - DataLoader_Functions_V1

+06 - 3D Conv Autoencoder - Simple Data
+   - DataLoader_Functions_V1